qnfnwkd/Spoiler_Detection/README.md

 # A Deep Nueral Spoiler Detection Model using a Genre-Aware Attention Mechanism (PAKDD'18)
-In this repository, I'm going to implement the paper, which is <b>"A Deep Neural Spoiler Detection Model using a Genre-Aware Attention Mechanism"</b>, (B. Chang et al, PAKDD'18), using a Tensorflow library.
+In this repository, We're going to implement the paper, which is <b>"A Deep Neural Spoiler Detection Model using a Genre-Aware Attention Mechanism"</b>, (B. Chang et al, PAKDD'18), using a Tensorflow library.

 ## Abstract
 The fast-growing volume of online activity and user-generated content increases the chances of users being exposed to spoilers.